jorgemoralespou/ocp4-apbs/service-catalog-and-brokers/README.md

 INFO Registry my-registry has 1 valid APBs available from 2 images scanned APB                   IMAGE                                               REGISTRY
   ----------------- -+- ------------------------------------------- -+- -----------
-  htpasswd-ocp4  |  172.30.1.1:5000/ocp-workshops/htpasswd-ocp4  |  my-registry
+  service-catalog-and-brokers  |  172.30.1.1:5000/ocp-workshops/service-catalog-and-brokers  |  my-registry
 ```

 __NOTE__: If you had the registry previously registered (maybe another cluster), you can delete it with: `apb registry remove my-registry`

 ### Running the APB
-Now that `apb` is aware of the `htpasswd-ocp4` APB in the registry, we can perform any supported action against the APB.
+Now that `apb` is aware of the `service-catalog-and-brokers` APB in the registry, we can perform any supported action against the APB.
 The `apb bundle` subcommand gives you some actions you can perform on a specific bundle in a registry.
 You can use the `--help` flag to see what options are available:

 ```
 apb bundle --help